THE MUD HOME

 Earthen plaster uses clay as a binder

 Classic clay/earth plaster is a natural wall render usually made from a mixture of clay, straw, and sand.
-Sometimes, depending on the clay and climate, folk add lime to this mixture.
+Clay is the binder here.
+Sometimes, depending on the clay or the climate, folk add lime to this mixture.
 This doesn’t make it lime plaster though.
-That is something totally different.
-Clay plaster is a flexible, breathable render.
-If you want to learn more about making it, sign up for my free earth plaster PDF and email course.
+Lime plaster is something totally different.
+Clay plaster is a beautiful, malleable and tough natural render.
+If you want to learn more about it, have a look here.

 Lime plaster